MicrosoftDocs/learn/learn-pr/azure/implement-message-workflows-with-service-bus/includes/5-exercise-write-code-that-uses-service-bus-queues.md

 * Endpoint for your namespace
 * Shared access key for authentication

-These values can be obtained from the connection string.
+You can get these values from the connection string.

 1. In Azure Cloud Shell, run the following command, replacing `<namespace-name>` with the Service Bus namespace that you created in the last exercise.